infracost/vscode-infracost/README.md

 ### 2. Get an API key

-Follow [this step](https://www.infracost.io/docs/#2-get-api-key) to get a free API key that's used by the CLI to get prices from our Cloud Pricing API.
+Follow [this step](https://www.infracost.io/docs/#2-get-api-key) to get a free API key that's used by the CLI to get prices from our Cloud Pricing API, e.g. get prices for instance types.

+- No cloud credentials or secrets are [sent](https://www.infracost.io/docs/faq/#what-data-is-sent-to-the-cloud-pricing-api) to the API and you can also [self-host](https://www.infracost.io/docs/cloud_pricing_api/self_hosted/) it.
+- Infracost does not make any changes to your Terraform state or cloud resources.

 ### 3. Install VSCode extension